-I really want to thank those that came and shared with us, the experts and the knowledge keepers.

-We've learned so much this week, I've learned so much.
-The experience of the 2SLGBTQQIA reality was, I think for all of us, such a moment of learning.
-How right down to the pronouns that are used when you encounter institution can result in your fundamental human rights being denied.
-The need for you to define your genitals, and gender and orientation to get an education, these realities are just so unacceptable and how devastating exclusion and being ignored and being made invisible has.
+17 I really want to thank those that came and shared with us, the experts and the knowledge keepers.
+18 We've learned so much this week, I've learned so much.
+19 The experience of the 2SLGBTQQIA reality was, I think for all 20 21 of us, such a moment of learning.
+How right down to the pronouns that are used when you encounter institution can 22 result in your fundamental human rights being denied.
+23 The 24 need for you to define your genitals, and gender and orientation to get an education, these realities are just 25 so unacceptable and how devastating exclusion and being ignored and being made invisible has.

-We've heard about racism, and sexism, and

-education, health, policing, media and child welfare, and there's two points that I've learned this week that I want to share with you before I conclude.
+We've heard about racism, and sexism, and 3 education, health, policing, media and child welfare, and 4 there's two points that I've learned this week that I want 5 6 to share with you before I conclude.
 I think we've all learned that racism kills.
-Racism, discrimination, exclusion, sexism kills.
-It kills sometimes at the hands of that person.
-Other times, and what we've heard a lot about, is it kills when there's a climate of indifference and dehumanization which allows violence and exploitation and killing of Indigenous women and girls, trans and two-spirited to continue to happen with impunity.
+Racism, discrimination, 7 exclusion, sexism kills.
+It kills sometimes at the hands 8 9 of that person.
+Other times, and what we've heard a lot about, is it kills when there's a climate of indifference 10 and dehumanization which allows violence and exploitation 11 and killing of Indigenous women and girls, trans and two-12 spirited to continue to happen with impunity.
+13 watch those films that are produced by Indigenous peoples.
+I'll give you a couple of names to start.
+Arnait Productions out of Igloolik produces documentaries that properly reflect Inuit lives.
+Google it.
+They're free to watch.
+I watched one last night.